chjj/bthreads/README.md

   (i.e. they're not neutered).
 Be careful!
 - Uncaught errors will not be caught and emitted as `error` events on worker objects.
+- The `console` object will not be linked to `process.{stdout,stderr}` when inside a worker (note: this is fixable if browserify and webpack were to slightly modify their `console` module).
+However, `threads.console` will work normally.

 Caveats for all of the above: